Stopping on the last success with unknown odds: asymptotic minimax optimality of the plug-in rule: Introduction

-In contrast, an oracle-free rule must be \emph{\mbox{$p$-blind}}: it can depend on the observed data (and possibly additional internal randomization) but not on $p$.
-A natural candidate is the \mbox{\emph{plug-in} (odds) rule} that replaces $p$ online with the empirical estimate $\hat p_t:=S_t/t$, where~$S_t:=\sum_{i=1}^{t} X_i$, and applies the oracle decision rule with $p=\hat p_t$ at each time $t$.
-It is easy to see that this plug-in rule corresponds to the stopping time
+An oracle-free rule must be \emph{$p$-blind}: it may depend on the observed data (and possibly on additional internal randomization) but not on $p$.
+For such a rule $\pi$, with associated stopping time $\tau_n^\pi$, we write

+for its win probability under $\mathbb P_p$, i.e.\ the probability that $\pi$ stops exactly on the last success.
+The canonical $p$-blind rule is the \emph{plug-in} (odds) rule $\hat\pi$, which replaces $p$ online by the running empirical estimate $\hat p_t:=S_t/t$, where $S_t:=\sum_{i=1}^{t}X_i$, and applies the oracle decision with $p=\hat p_t$ at each time $t$.
+It is easy to check that it corresponds to the stopping time